Michael Jordan and Four Other NBA Owners Just Started a Tequila Company

 “This is definitely not tequila by Michael Jordan.’”

-So Grousback is technically correct — the spirit company has five equal partners, all of whom are nominally competitors but actually friends in real life.
+So Grousbeck is technically correct — the spirit company has five equal partners, all of whom are nominally competitors but actually friends in real life.
 This month, the five officially launched Cincoro, entering into an increasingly competitive tequila marketplace that’s getting crowded with some well-known names.

 Still, outside of the owners’ signatures on the very limited edition bottles of extra anejo, you won’t find any obvious nods to this tequila’s celebrity backers (though there are subtle ones; more on that shortly).
-And the tequila itself — which we tried over an hour’s tasting with Grousback, Fazzalari, Brand Education Lead Chris Spake (formerly of Patron) and CMO Russell Pareti (ex-Stoli) — was unequivocally fantastic.
+And the tequila itself — which we tried over an hour’s tasting with Grousbeck, Fazzalari, Brand Education Lead Chris Spake (formerly of Patron) and CMO Russell Pareti (ex-Stoli) — was unequivocally fantastic.

 The idea behind Cincoro (cinco for five partners, oro for gold, as in gold standard) began during a dinner in 2016.
 “We bonded over our shared love of tequila,” says Fazzalari.
 “We all ended up having the same idea of creating something smooth on the palate but with a long-lasting finish, like a Cognac.”